hapostgres/pg_auto_failover/docs/faq.rst

    This procedure includes a step where the Postgres service has to be stopped and started again.

-On every Postgres node, remove the local node state and register the node again to the new running monitor::
+On every Postgres node, starting with the current primary, remove the local node state and register the node again to the new running monitor::

   # when running with systemd, stop the systemd service first